 This method can be used immediately after childbirth.
 It is effective when the woman exclusively breastfeeds with persistent amenorrhea within the first six months after birth.
 The method requires breastfeeding the baby every 4 hours during the day and every 6 hours at night.
-The perfect use failure rate is 0.5% and the typical use failure rate is 2%.
-Frances E. Casey, MD, MPH, Director of Family Planning Services and Assistant Professor, Virginia Commonwealth University Medical Center (Sitruk-ware et al., 2014).
+The perfect use failure rate is 0.5% and the typical use failure rate is 2% (Sitruk-ware et al., 2014).